 Difference Between Transactional vs Authentic Leadership

 In an FMCG firm, there are two heads of departments, Phil and Martha.
 Phil, the head of Logistics, believes in supervising his subordinates closely after he assigns them their tasks.
-He also promises them various incentives on completion of the work.
-If any worker fails to deliver, Phil gets upset and denies them their due leaves or weekly offs.
-His subordinates know better than to get on the wrong side of Phil and try to keep him in good humour.
-Martha, the Market Research Manager, on the other hand, believes in giving complete freedom to her subordinates to complete their work.
-She places a lot of trust in her workers, and gives them autonomy to work as per their style, after explaining the details to them.
+He also promises them various incentives for the completion of the work.
+If any worker fails to deliver, Phil gets upset and denies their due leaves or weekly offs.
+His subordinates know better than to get on the wrong side of Phil and try to keep him in good humor.
+On the other hand, Martha, the Market Research Manager, believes in giving her subordinates complete freedom to complete their work.
+She places a lot of trust in her workers and gives them autonomy to work as per their style after explaining the details to them.
 Martha’s subordinates love her leadership style and hold her in admiration.
 They look up to her for guidance and inspiration.

 Phil’s leadership style is based on the Transactional style, while Martha is an Authentic Leader.

 Transactional leadership is also called Managerial Leadership.
-It works in a structured system where authority and the chain of command are clearly demarcated.
-The philosophy works on the principle of transaction, i.e., give and take of reward and punishment.
-The leader uses the carrot and stick transactional leadership approach to get work done from subordinates.
+It works in a structured system where authority and the chain of command are demarcated.
+The philosophy works on the principle of the transaction, i.e., give and take of reward and punishment.
+The leader uses the carrot-and-stick transactional leadership approach to get work done from subordinates.

-Transactional leaders aim to fulfill their subordinates’ needs of security and social belonging that are at the bottom of this pyramid.
+Transactional leaders aim to fulfill their subordinates’ needs for security and social belonging, which are at the bottom of this pyramid.
 The higher level needs of esteem and self-actualization remain unaddressed by such leaders.

-Managers following this transactional leadership model place a lot of value on profits and share value, and keep their eyes fixed on the bottom line.
-Monetary benefits matter a lot to managers of transactional leadership mentality, to the extent that these drive their actions and their relationships with subordinates.
+Managers following this transactional leadership model place a lot of value on profits and share value and keep their eyes fixed on the bottom line.
+Monetary benefits matter to managers of transactional leadership mentality to the extent that these drive their actions and relationships with subordinates.

 Authentic leadership is based on the leader’s ethical and honest relationships with followers.
-Trust and openness are the hallmark of such leaders.
-As the name suggests, authentic leaders are genuine about their relationships and their transactions.
+Trust and openness are the hallmarks of such leaders.
+As the name suggests, authentic leaders are genuine about their relationships and transactions.
 They have no hidden agenda which they try to sell to their subordinates.

 Authentic leaders value personal relationships and ethical interactions over monetary authentic leadership benefits and profits.
 Naturally, workers trust such leaders and are enthusiastic about working for them.
 Team spirit and individual effectiveness flourish in such an atmosphere.